Four children lead police on chase in Whitehaven

 MEMPHIS, Tenn. — Four children led police on a car chase after they took their grandmother’s car on a joy ride in Whitehaven Wednesday, police said.

-Police issued a city watch alert around 11 p.m. on Wednesday after the grandmother reported that her 13-year-old granddaughter took her Honda from her home on the 3800 block of Patte Ann Drive along with three other children, aging twelve, eight and four.
+Police issued a city watch alert around 11 p.m. on Wednesday after the grandmother reported that her 13-year-old granddaughter took her Honda from her home on the 3800 block of Patte Ann Drive, along with three other children, ages 12, eight and four.

 Police were able to locate the Honda about a mile from the grandmother’s home several hours later.